 It was pretty successful all round, and after the ride back we had a look around the store for interesting preserves, eggs, meat (they have bison) and other farm specialties.
-I got a really nice orange marmelade.
-It’s not really like a marmelade, more like an orange jelly, but very delicate.
+I got a really nice orange marmalade.
+It’s not really like a marmalade, more like an orange jelly, but very delicate.
 I like it a lot.

 Then you go home, where hopefully the children will collapse for at least a little while.
-Make yourself a coffee, put your feet up, and congratulate yourself for being a great parent.
+Make yourself a coffee, put your feet up, and congratulate yourself on a successful outing.
 That’s the part I like best.

 Maple Festival Tour & Brunch:

 Saturdays & Sundays through March & Good Friday